wildonion/gem/README.md

 * 🛎️ **actix web** and **hyper** based HTTP servers

-* 📣 **redis** based streaming channel to publish the reveal role and new task topics
+* 📣 **redis** based streaming channel to publish the reveal role, new task defined by admins and task verification logs topics

 * 🎯 **ECQ** (Event Collaboration Queue) using **redis** streams